hbc/NGS_Data_Analysis_Course/sessionI/lessons/03_loops_and_scripts.md

 >
 > Were the `echo` commands helpful in letting you know what came next?

 This is a very simple shell script.
-In this session and in upcoming sessions, we will be learning how to write more complex ones, and use the power of scripts to make our lives much easier.
+In this session and in upcoming sessions, we will be learning how to write more complex ones.
+You will see how the power of scripts can make our lives much easier.

+## Bash variables
+A *variable* is a common concept shared by many programming languages.
+Variables are essentially a symbolic/temporary name for, or reference to, information.
+Variables are analogous to "buckets", where information can be stored, maintained and modified without too much hassle.

+Extending the bucket analogy: the bucket has a name associated with it, i.e. the name of the variable, and when referring to the information in the bucket, we use the name of the bucket, and do not directly refer to the actual data stored in it.

+In the example below, we define a variable or a 'bucket' called "FILE".
+We will put a filename `Mov10_oe_1.subset.fq` as the value inside the bucket.

+	$ FILE=Mov10_oe_1.subset.fq

+Once you press return, you should be back at the command prompt. *How do we know that we actually created the bash variable?* We can use the echo command to list what's inside `FILE`:

+	$ echo $FILE

+What do you see in the shell?
+If the variable was not created, the command would return nothing.
+Did you notice that when we created the variable we just typed in the variable name, but when using it as an argument to the `echo` command, we explicitly use a `$` in front of it (`$FILE`).
+Why?

+Well, in the former, we're setting the value, while in the latter, we're retrieving the value.
+This is standard shell notation (syntax) for defining and using variables.
+Don't forget the `$` when you want to retrieve the value of a variable!

+In the last lesson, we introduced the `wc -l` command which allows us to count the number of lines in a file.
+Let's count the number of lines in `Mov10_oe_1.subset.fq` by referencing the variable we just created:

+	$ wc -l $FILE

 ## Loops and bash variables